-Uctober 13, 1860.
-ORTH-CAROLINA MILITARY BUTTONS,...The "Goldsbore Rifles," having procured a complete set of Dies of the State Arms, are prepared to furnish Buttons for all the North-Carolina Military Companies, at 33 per cent. less than they can be purchased elsewhere.
-All applications must be made to the Captain, M. D. CRATON, Goldsboro, N. C.
+For further particulars address JOHN MITCHENER, Auburn, Wake Co., N. C. October 13, 1860.
+JORTH-CAROLINA MILITARY BUTTONS .-- The of Dies of the State Arms, are prepared to furnish Buttons for all the North-Carolina Military Companies, at 33 percent. less than they can be purchased elsewhere.

+All applications must be made to the Captain,

-Auburn, Wake Co., N. C.
+M. D. CRATON, Goldsbero, N. C.